Surviving the Holidays with Distress Tolerance

 “Holidays are an expensive trial of strength.
 The only satisfaction comes from survival.” – Jonathan Miller

-The holidays at year end are a time of peace and reflection.
+The upcoming holidays are a time of peace and reflection.
 There is also a lot of HOLIDAY STRESS.
 If you are able to relax by the fire with a cup of hot cocoa and shop online, you are one of the lucky ones.
 Many of us dread this time of year for several reasons:

 - The bills

-Here are helpful ideas to get you safely through to 2015:
+Here are some helpful ideas to get you safely through the rest of the year:

 There are so many this time of year.
 If you have been avoiding holiday parties, plan to go to at least one or two.
-Why not socialize a little to take your mind off all that is going on for a few hours?
-Exercise to get ahead of holiday weight gain.
+Why not socialize a little for a few hours to take your mind off all that is going on?
+Try exercising to get ahead of holiday weight gain.
 See a holiday movie with friends for some entertainment.

-To be avoided.
-Comparing ourselves to others, we all do it…and it can leave us feeling lousy.
-When making comparisons we all have a tendency to compare ourselves to those who appear to be more fortunate.
-When comparing, try to make even comparisons.
-Compare yourself to those less fortunate as well to keep things in perspective.
+Avoid them.
+If we compare ourselves to others, we end up feeling lousy.
+When making comparisons, we have a tendency to compare ourselves to those who appear to be more fortunate.
+Instead, try to balance the comparisons.
+Try comparing yourself to those less fortunate to keep things in perspective.

-Focus attention on the sights, sounds, smells, tastes and feelings of the holiday season.
-Notice the sensation on your skin of your favorite snuggly slippers or a warm blanket.
-The smell of a holiday scented candle, or scented lotions on your skin.
-Savor the tastes of the season, pumpkin pie, egg nog, and cranberry.
-Use your senses to really experience each bite, every texture and taste.
+Focus your attention on the sights, sounds, smells, tastes, and feelings of the holiday season.
+Relish in the sensation of your favorite snuggly slippers or a warm blanket, the smell of your favorite holiday scented candle, or a scented lotion on your skin.
+Savor the tastes of the season—pumpkin pie, eggnog, and cranberry.
+Use your senses to really experience each bite—every texture and taste.
 Notice the details of the holiday decorations, the lights, the sound every note of holiday music.
 When you are fully present, you are more available to enjoy positive experiences.